-Legal Framework Context and Appeals - Government Notice (GN) R267 in Government Gazette 40713 dated 24 March 2017.
+Legal Framework Context integrated manner now also applied to groundwater.
+It is in this context that the NWA supports implementation of measures for groundwater resources rehabilitation.
+Section 21 (c) and (i), (j), and (g) are some typical water uses triggered by rehabilitation interventions or activities.
+It must however be noted that this will depend on the situation at hand and the approach might differ on a case-by-case basis.
+Water Services Act 108 of 1997, and Local Government Municipal System Act 32 of 2000 The Water Services Act (Section 21) states that every Water Service Authority must make Bylaws which contain conditions for the provision of water services.
+It is therefore imperative that there is an effective development of the Water Services By-laws in terms of Section 139 (a) of the Local Government Municipal System Act 32 of 2000.
+Rules contained in these Bylaws concerning alternative water sources prescribe that an owner must provide and maintain effective measures to prevent entry of any substance or matter, which may be a danger to health or may adversely affect the quality of water or affect its fitness for use, in (a) the water supply system or plant and, (b) any part of the water installation on his or her premises.
+These Rules also prescribe that no person may sink a borehole on premises situated on a dolomite area and where settlements have already been established, the Council may make an assessment and prescribe appropriate action, including stoppage.
+Regulations regarding the procedural requirements for Water Use Licence Applications and Appeals - Government Notice (GN) R267 in Government Gazette 40713 dated 24 March 2017.
+The purpose of these Regulations is to prescribe the procedure and requirements for Water Use License Applications as contemplated in sections 41 of the Act; as well as an appeal in terms of section 41(6) of the Act.
 National Environmental Management Act (Act 107 of 1998) (NEMA, 1998) Section 28(3)(f) of the NEMA requires that every person who causes, has caused, or may cause significant pollution or degradation of the environment must take reasonable measures such as remedying the effects of the pollution or degradation.
 Considering that water resources with groundwater included form part of the environment, it is under this section of the NEMA where groundwater resources rehabilitation is supported.
 National Environmental Management: Waste Act (Act 59 of 2008) Part 8 of the of the Waste Act provide a detailed approach for the management of contaminated land in the country.
-Provide a clear set of approaches in Identification of investigation areas.
+Provide a clear set of approaches in identification of investigation areas.
 It outlines the processes that must be followed in management of contaminated land.
 It also sets out information required in tools for management of contaminated land.
-Minerals and Petroleum Resources Development Act (Act 28 of 2002) (MRPDA, 2002) The Minerals and Petroleum Resources Development Act of 2002 lays out new obligations for the mining and other industries in terms of the monitoring and remediation of pollution of water resources.
+Minerals and Petroleum Resources Development Act (Act 28 of 2002) (MRPDA, 2002) By-laws The Minerals and Petroleum Resources Development Act of 2002 lays out new obligations for mining and other industries in terms of the monitoring and remediation of pollution of water resources.
 Therefore, the Act supports remediation of polluted groundwater resources, especially pollution resulting from industrial and mining operations.
+The by-laws below are summarised from a WRC study undertaken in 2019 and various other reports.
+City of Johannesburg (CoJ)